inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 7. We can type anything into the editor to add information to the page.
    For example, let’s add some basic information and a description.
-   You should add information about yourself.
+   Add information about yourself.
 Here is an example:

 .. image:: /static/training/intermediate/osm/image140.*
    :align: center